20697-1: Implementing and Managing Windows 10 (55345/20697) - 2069A Course Outline

-This course is designed to provide students with the knowledge and skills required to install and configure Windows 10 desktops and devices in a Windows Server domain corporate environment.
-These skills include learning how to install and customize Windows 10 operating systems and apps, and configure local and remote network connectivity and storage.
-Students will also learn how to configure data security, device security, and network security, and maintain, update, and recover Windows 10.
+This course provides students with the knowledge and skills required to install and configure Windows 10 desktops and devices in a corporate Windows Server domain environment.
+The skills that this course details include learning how to install and customize Windows 10 operating systems and apps, and configure local and remote network connectivity and storage.
+Students also will learn how to configure security for data, devices, and networks, and maintain, update, and recover Windows 10.

 *** NOTE: This class also available in On-Demand, eLearning Format ***

 Too busy at work to miss 5 days out of the office to take this class?
 Consider the MOC On-Demand version of this course.
 Watch videos developed by Microsoft, take the same hands-on labs, access an online expert 24/7, and study at on your own time, at your own pace.
 For details on this alternative format, go to

 MOC On-Demand 20697: Implementing and Managing Windows 10

 This course is for information technology (IT) professionals who administer and support Windows 10 desktops, devices, users, and associated network and security resources.
 The networks with which these professionals typically work are configured as Windows Server domain-based environments with managed access to the Internet and cloud services.
 Students who seek certification in the 70-697 Windows 10 Configuring exam also will benefit from this course.
 Additionally, this course builds skills for Enterprise Desktop/Device Support Technicians who provide Tier 2 support to users who are running Windows 10 desktops and devices within a Windows domain environment in medium-sized and larger organizations.

 Knowledge of networking fundamentals, including TCP/IP, User Datagram Protocol (UDP), and DNS.

 Knowledge of Active Directory Domain Services (AD DS) principles, and fundamentals of AD DS management.

 Understanding of Windows Server 2008 or Windows Server 2012 fundamentals.